leobudima/elogii-blog/content/what-is-driver-tracking-how-it-helps-your-business.md

 ## Driver Tracking

-In this chapter we’re going to walk you through the basics of driver tracking.
+In this chapter, we’re going to walk you through the basics of driver tracking.

 Specifically, you’ll see: